Merci-chao/userChrome.js/README.md

 - Fixes
 	- The group hover preview panel might incorrectly display when collapsing the group.
 	- Scrolling was not smooth when expanding a group and the Tabs Bar started to scroll.
-	- The animation of drag-and-drop with drop indicator was missing from version 3.5.
+	- The animation of drag-and-drop with drop indicator was missing from v3.5.
 	- Tabs Bar could not be scrolled after using the horizontal wheel.
 	- Audio button did not have a consistent appearance on pinned tabs when `pinnedTabsFlexWidth` was enabled.
 	- Incorrect minimum tab width and layout glitches when setting UI density to Touch.